-Compact fluorescent bulbs or CFL bulbs are becoming more popular in homes in order to reduce energy resources and save on electric bills.
+Compact fluorescent bulbs or CFL bulbs are becoming more popular in homes to reduce energy resources and save on electric bills.
 Many consumers are concerned about the mercury content in these bulbs and have questions.

 HOW MUCH MERCURY IS IN A CFL BULB?